Summer Entry Only: May 1*

 - Graduate Management Admission Test (GMAT) or Graduate Record Exam (GRE) scores.
 Report must be sent directly from the Educational Testing Service (www.ets.org) for the GRE or directly from GMAC for the GMAT within five years of the application deadline.
 Loyola's institution code is 5370.
 Applicants who have already taken the GRE revised General Test (August 2011 and later) may supply this score in lieu of the GMAT.
 Scores will be converted using the GRE Comparison Tool for Business Schools produced by the ETS.
-We want you to have every chance to succeed in this important admissions component and therefore strongly recommend preparing for the GMAT test.
-Many prospective test takers find the structure of a tutorial class particularly beneficial.
-For your convenience, we offer a GMAT Review course here at Loyola.
-Learn more here.
+Please review the GMAT waiver request policy.

 - Official transcripts from all postsecondary colleges or universities attended sent directly to Loyola from institution(s).
 This includes transcripts from part-time study and from institutions that have awarded the applicant a bachelor's master's, or doctoral degree or an advanced certificate.
 Applicants who hold degrees or have earned credits from non-U.S. institutions (not study abroad programs) must have a course-by course evaluation and translation done by a Loyola recognized evaluation services agency.
 Loyola recommends World Education Services (www.wes.org).

 - TOEFL Score Report required if English is not your native language or if you have not completed a degree program taught in English (no more than two years old).
 Official scores must be mailed directly from the Educational Testing Service.
 Loyola's institution code is 5370.

 Supplemental application materials should be sent via mail or email to: